 Is It Worth Buying a Property in Washington, D.C?

-Yes — for investors and buyers with a medium to long-term investment horizon, the Washington, D.C real estate market continues to offer compelling value in 2025–2026.
-Despite affordability constraints and elevated borrowing costs, the market’s inherent stability, strong rental demand, and historic appreciation trends contribute to its enduring investment appeal.
+For investors and buyers with a medium to long-term horizon, yes.
+The Washington, D.C. real estate market in 2026 still offers compelling value despite affordability constraints and elevated borrowing costs.
+The market’s structural stability, strong rental demand, and track record of appreciation make it a genuinely attractive option compared to many other U.S. metros right now.

-Median home prices are projected to rise by 2.5% to 3.5% through 2026, supported by consistent demand and constrained inventory.
-In high-interest neighborhoods such as Brookland, Columbia Heights, and Capitol Hill, appreciation is expected to exceed the metro average due to their combination of lifestyle appeal, access to transit, and limited housing turnover.
+Median home prices are projected to rise 2.5% to 3.5% through 2026, driven by consistent demand and tight inventory.
+In high-interest neighborhoods like Brookland, Columbia Heights, and Capitol Hill, appreciation is expected to outpace the metro average, fueled by lifestyle appeal, transit access, and limited housing turnover.
+You can also benchmark D.C. against comparable growth stories by looking at the San Francisco real estate market forecast to see how defensive coastal markets are performing side by side.

-Rental demand remains robust, with vacancy rates below 3.4% and average rent increases outpacing inflation.
-One-bedroom units are leasing for around $2,600/month, while two-bedrooms average approximately $3,300/month, generating solid yield opportunities for buy-and-hold investors.
-Submarkets offering value appreciation alongside tenant stability—such as Petworth, H Street Corridor, and Navy Yard—are especially well-positioned for long-term ROI.
+Rental demand stays robust, with vacancy rates below 3.4% and average rent increases outpacing inflation.
+One-bedroom units are leasing around $2,600 per month, while two-bedrooms average approximately $3,300 per month, generating solid yield opportunities for buy-and-hold investors.
+Submarkets like Petworth, H Street Corridor, and Navy Yard are especially well-positioned for long-term ROI given their combination of value appreciation and tenant stability.

-While entry costs and holding expenses in D.C remain high, many investors view the region as a “safe-haven” asset, particularly due to the federal government’s stabilizing presence.
-If mortgage rates stabilize or decline in 2026, more buyers are expected to re-enter the market, potentially increasing competition and supporting further price appreciation.
+Entry costs and holding expenses in D.C. are high, no question.
+But many investors treat the region as a safe-haven asset, particularly because of the federal government’s stabilizing presence.
+If mortgage rates ease in 2026 or 2027, more buyers are expected to re-enter the market, which could tighten competition and push prices higher still.

-For those who can absorb the upfront costs and are willing to hold their asset over the next 5 to 10 years, the unique combination of strong fundamentals, income potential, and market resilience makes buying in Washington, D.C a strategically sound decision.
+If you can absorb the upfront costs and commit to holding your asset over the next five to ten years, the combination of strong fundamentals, income potential, and market resilience makes buying in Washington, D.C. a strategically sound decision.
+Few U.S. cities offer this kind of structural floor.

 Other Market Forecasts & Overviews